jdyelle/TCA-ROC/CensusAnalytics/README.md

 - The IngestBase class has been provided to create a frame of what you'll need to do implementations.
 - Please place individual implementation classes in the [ODL.Common\IngestImplementations] folder.
 - Link the implementation to the relevant drop down in the UIMainScreen class under the [btnLoadSelectedFile_Click] method (there should be a logic tree there for the dropdown).
+- Take a look at issues #24, 25, 26, and 27.
+Those have a limited scope.
+(Beginner-friendly issues should be tagged with "good first issue")

 ### Logging:
  - LogTrace(String) : Method Exit/Entry Logging : Log only if Logging.DebugMode is set